 Argentinians love to read, and Buenos Aires boasts of the highest number of bookshops per capita, around 25 per 100,000 inhabitants, in the world.
-The Argentinians are so passionate about everything and deeply polarised that there is an implicit understanding amongst friends never to discuss football, politics and religion to avoid fights and to maintain peace and harmony!
+The Argentinians are so passionate about everything and deeply polarised that there is an implicit understanding amongst friends.
+Never to discuss football, politics and religion to avoid fights and maintain peace and harmony!

 The five-day trip to this Latino city was an award holiday that my husband had received for meeting his business numbers and for his exemplary performance.
 As his spouse or ‘significant other’, I was privileged to accompany him.
 After almost 24 hours of travel, including a 17-hour flight from Dubai to BA with a stopover at Rio, we arrived at night.

-The first thing that struck us on entering BA was a very European feel which the city exudes thanks to the architecture and infrastructure of majestic promenades, landscaped parks and so on which was a far cry from the stereotypical Latino city one imagines.
+The first thing that struck us on entering BA was a very European feel which the city exudes.
+The architecture and infrastructure of majestic promenades, landscaped parks and so on which was a far cry from the stereotypical Latino city one imagines.
 What the Colosseum is to Rome and the Opera House is to Sydney, The Obelisk is to Buenos Aires.
 This iconic structure in the shape of a giant pencil is in the Plaza de la Republica and was built in 1936 to commemorate the 400th anniversary of Buenos Aires.

 My husband, an ardent runner, was eager to explore the city while running through its lanes and parks the next morning.
 What was surprising was the respect that the city has for runners and cyclists with designated lanes allotted to them.
 While exploring the city one can enjoy the art installations or sculptures every few meters that rightfully give it the tag of a ‘City of Design’ by UNESCO.
 Eduardo Catalano’s iconic 65-foot metal flower ‘Floralis Generica’ that blooms during the day and closes at night is one such example.

 We took several guided tours of the city which is divided into barrios or districts.
-On day one we visited Puerto Madero, the business centre of the city, that overlooks the Rio de la Plata – the junction of the Uruguay and Parana rivers.
+On day one we visited Puerto Madero, the business centre of the city.
+It overlooks the Rio de la Plata – the junction of the Uruguay and Parana rivers.
 This district is home to the tallest skyscrapers with skyrocketing property rates.
-It’s also where the Puente de la Mujer (‘Bridge of the Woman’) a bridge that resembles a couple dancing the tango is located.
+It’s also where the Puente de la Mujer (‘Bridge of the Woman’) is located.
+The bridge resembles a couple dancing the tango.

 We attended the cocktail reception and welcome dinner at the yacht club.
 When we stepped out on the deck, it was chilly and cold, but the breath-taking sight of the illuminated buildings that dotted the skyline was reminiscent of what we had seen along the HongKong bay and in London along the Thames river.
-Although BA has a coastline, what is surprising is that there are no beaches with the nearest at a drive of 6 hours.
+Although BA has a coastline, what is surprising is that there are no beaches.
+The nearest is at a drive of 6 hours.
 Hence the locals prefer to hop on a short flight to Rio, which is known for its beaches!

 The following day we visited the Palermo district, which is where the new lot of talented designers have flocked as real estate became unaffordable in the heart of the city.
 Restaurants and bars, boutiques and galleries lined this quaint, vibrant district with its cobbled streets.
 We visited a flea market here and were pleasantly surprised at the array of accessories, textiles, clothing and paintings on display.
 It made me want just to retire there and learn the various art and craft forms bidding farewell to the routine, mundane existence of home and work that we are slaves of.